mosesmarin/MSBAnDS/MSIS-5713-Scripting-Essentials.md

-Information on everything about the class is in the syllabus
+Information on everything about the class is in the [syllabus](https://github.com/mosesmarin/MSBAnDS/blob/main/MSIS-5713/MSIS%205713%20Spring%202023%20Syllabus%20Online.pdf).

-Download syllabus.

-The Spring Syllabus Attachment

-Download Spring Syllabus Attachment provides a quick look at things like drop dates, conflicting exam times, etc.
+The [Spring Syllabus Attachment](https://github.com/mosesmarin/MSBAnDS/blob/main/MSIS-5713/Spring%202023%20Syllabus%20Attachment-12%201%202022.pdf) provides a quick look at things like drop dates, conflicting exam times, etc.

-Check the "Announcements" link on the left for updated news about clubs, internships, MIS events, etc.

-Clicking on "Modules" to the left will give you access to the weekly material.

 Email me at jim.burkman@okstate.edu with any questions.